What Are Chalky Teeth?

 ACADEMIC HISTORY OF "CHALKY TEETH"

 "Chalky teeth" have significant history in the international academic literature, making D3G's translational use of this term all the more justified.
-Notably, "chalky" was used previously to describe three major D3s and the earliest stage of tooth decay (enamel caries) as follows.
+Notably, "chalky" was used previously to describe three major D3s and the earliest stage of tooth decay (enamel caries) in erupted teeth, and unhardened enamel in developing teeth, as follows.

 One hundred years ago (1920), eminent medical scientist Bernhard Gottlieb described 'chalky enamel' and 'chalky spots' that 'crumble' easily in teeth disrupted developmentally by childhood disorders including "rachitis" (rickets or vitamin D deficiency).
-In so doing, he raised pivotal questions about the origins of chalky spots (e.g. why are they scattered amongst normal enamel, and do they reflect cellular or extracellular disruption?) that persist today.
-In a different context, he later (1941) listed chalky enamel as a feature of early decay attributable to acid attack.
+In so doing, he raised pivotal questions about the origins of chalky spots (e.g. why are they scattered among normal enamel, and do they reflect cellular or extracellular disruption?) that persist today with Molar Hypomin.
+In a different context, he later (1944) listed chalky enamel as a feature of early decay attributable to acid attack.

 cheesy if much softer – given the author came from England, it appears